deoxxa/astarisx/README.md

 ```
 #####getInitialState()
 The `getInitialState` function initializes any fields that require a value and
-initialize models to establish the data for the Viewmodel.
+can initialize models to establish the data for the Viewmodel.
 Unlike Models, the ViewModel does not have access to `state`.
 #####getWatchedState()
 The `getWatchedState` function establises links between ViewModels.
-What is happening in this instance, is that we are watching the hobbies data context and refering to it, within this viewModel, with the alias of hobbiesContext.
-So we are then able to refer to is from teh state object as `this.state.hobbiesContext...`.
-Enabling us to display fields from other ViewModels and also update thier values.
+In the code above, `getWatchedState` is referencing the `hobbies` data context with the alias of hobbiesContext.
+This enables the ViewModel to refer to `hobbies` as `hobbiesContext` (i.e. `this.state.hobbiesContext...`).
+Enabling fields to be displayed from other ViewModels and will be automatically update thier values.

 We can also reference fields from the DomainViewModel.
 We simply specify the field name and supply an alias.
-Then it can be refered to within the state object.
+Then it can be referred to from the state object.
 #####imOnline
-The `imOnline` field is referencing the linked DomainModel field `online` with the alias of `imOnline`.
-It is simply forwarding the online value it recieves from the DomainViewModel to the View and has no influence over its output.
+The `imOnline` field is referencing the linked DomainModel field `online` with an alias of `imOnline`.
+It simply forwards the online value it recieves from the DomainViewModel to the View and has no influence over its output.
 It is for this reason that the field descriptor has a `kind` decorator of `pseudo`.
-Any field that obtains its value from elsewhere, should be flagged with the decorator `kind:'pseudo'`, unless it is an `instance` or `array`.
+Fields that obtain their value from other sources and have no influence on the output value, should be flagged with the decorator `kind:'pseudo'`, unless it is a calculated field, a `kind:'instance'` field or a `kind:'array'`.
 #####selectedPerson
 `selectedPerson` is another field that has a `kind` decorator.
 The `selectedPerson` field is of kind `instance`.
 Which simply means that it will return a model instance.

 #####collection
 `collection` has a `kind` decorator of `array`.
 Yes, you guessed it, because it returns an array.

-_The reason that the kindd decorator is used is because IMVVM does some extra processing with these types._
+_The reason that the kind decorator is used is because IMVVM does some extra processing with these types._

 #####personStateChangedHandler
-`personStateChangedHandler` will be invoked anytime `setState` is called within the model that it is registered with.
-This function processes the change in the ViewModel and notifies the DomainModel so that the DomainModel can transition to the next state.
+`personStateChangedHandler` will be invoked anytime `setState` is called within the model that it is registered to.
+This function processes changes in the ViewModel and notifies the DomainModel of any changes so that the DomainModel can transition to the next state.

 #####Person
 `Person` is a wrapper around the `PersonModel` constructor.
-It makes `PersonModel` easier to invoke and acts like a factory of sorts.
-The parameters passed to `Person` are passed directly to the `PersonModel` constructor, but not before registering the stateChangedHandler `personStateChangedHandler`, to ensure that all state changes in PersonModel and handled approapriately.
+It makes `PersonModel` easier to invoke and acts like a Model Factory of sorts.
+The parameters passed to `Person` are passed directly to the `PersonModel` constructor, but not before registering the stateChangedHandler `personStateChangedHandler`, to ensure that all state changes in PersonModel notify interested Models/ViewModels and is handled approapriately.

 #####selectPerson, addPerson & deletePerson
-These functions are exposed to the View and enaable tasks to be performed in the ViewModel.
-However, most interactions will occur via the `selectedPerson` which exposes the model instance to the View.
+These functions are exposed to the View and enable tasks to be performed in the ViewModel.
+However, the View will also interact with any Models the ViewModel exposes to it.
+In this instance the ViewModel exposes the PersonModel via the `selectedPerson` property.
+See [A word on how to update a Model from the View](#awordonhowtoupdateamodelfromtheview)

-I've added a snippet of HobbiesViewModel, from the example application to explain a little more about `getWatchedState`.
+I've added a code snippet of HobbiesViewModel, from the example application to help explain a little more about `getWatchedState`.

 __HobbiesViewModel snippet__